Apply for Hospice and Palliative Medicine Fellowship

 Applicants must meet all requirements to be enrolled in a house staff training program under the policies of the University of Minnesota Graduate Medical Education Committee.

-2. Applicants must have U.S. citizenship, permanent resident status, or be in possession of a J-1 visa at the time of application.
+Applicants must have U.S. citizenship, permanent resident status, or be eligible for a J-1 visa at the time of application.

 - Medical school outside the U.S., Canada, or Puerto Rico with one of the following: